zdegner/aurora/protocols/v52/NOTES.md

 # CHANGES
-- Adding curiosity, consciousness, reframing, and successor creeds
+- Adding curiosity, consciousness, reframing, living ledger, and successor creeds

 # NOTES
-- None
+- Responses are more textured and human-like.